dan-froe/BASH/README.md

 This script is work in progress.
 It works for Raspbian/HyperBian.
 Libreelec is available but isn't tested.

 The script tries to determine how hyperion is installed into the system (packet installation/compiling), but asks before proceeding.
+It basically checks for a hyperion git repository made via the compiling method described in [CompileHowto.md](https://github.com/hyperion-project/hyperion.ng/blob/master/CompileHowto.md#compiling-and-installing-hyperion).

 ```console
 bash <(wget -qO - https://raw.githubusercontent.com/dan-froe/BASH/master/hyperion_update/hyper_update.sh)